siracoj/signtolearn/README.md

 SignToLearn
 ============
-An application that can translate the American Sign-Language (ASL) alphabet into text.

-Made for users unable to communicate through vocal speech, such as the mute and/or deaf, will be able to use this application to communicate to blind users or users who do not understand ASL.
-This communication will be through letter hand signs catptured in defined intervals.
+SignToLearn is an application working with the Microsoft Kinect camera to teach users the American Sign Language (ASL) alphabet.
+The user will have to sign letters as instructed by SignToLearn at defined intervals.
+Data gathered by the Kinect camera would check the users’ accuracy.